not-sekiun/PyIris/README.md

 # Disclaimer
 I am not held reponsible for anything illegal that you do with this framework, this framework was developed for ethical hackers, pentesters and for research purposes.
-Please do not use it without the full consent of the victim.
+Please do not use this without the full consent of the victim.
 Use this framework to break stuff but legally please :)